 The team_members table isn’t really all that useful to look at by itself since you need to do a lot of cross referencing between the teams table and users table in order to figure out which team/user corresponds with the foreign key value in the

-That’s where primary attributes become useful within Basedash.
+That’s where display attributes become useful within Basedash.

-In Basedash, we allow you to specify columns as primary attributes.
-Values in the primary attribute columns will be used in the Basedash UI to represent foreign key values, instead of the primary key.
+In Basedash, we allow you to specify columns as display attributes.
+Values in the display attribute columns will be used in the Basedash UI to represent foreign key values, instead of the primary key.

-Continuing with our example from above, let’s set a primary attribute on the users table to be
+Continuing with our example from above, let’s set a display attribute on the users table to be

 name.
-Notice how to column header icon changes to indicate the column is now the primary attribute.
+Notice how to column header icon changes to indicate the column is now the display attribute.

-Primary attribute columns will be sticky columns that will stick to the left side of a table layout, even when scrolling horizontally.
-If no primary attribute is set on a table, the sticky column will be the primary key column on the table.
+Display attribute columns will be sticky columns that will stick to the left side of a table layout, even when scrolling horizontally.
+If no display attribute is set on a table, the sticky column will be the primary key column on the table.

-You can also change the primary attribute of a table by navigating to the table settings for a data source and selecting the primary attribute from a dropdown.
+To mark a column as a display attribute, navigate to the table settings for a data source and select the display attribute from a dropdown.

-By default, Basedash will automatically mark a column as a primary attribute if it has one of the following names:
+By default, Basedash will automatically mark a column as a display attribute if it has one of the following names:

 The above names are ordered in priority, so if a table contains both

-Name column will be marked as the primary attribute.
+Name column will be marked as the display attribute.